naomi-ola/naomi-ola/README.md

-I’ve also explored cloud-based data tools, including Microsoft Azure, to understand how data is stored, processed, and analysed at scale.
-I’m especially interested in how analytics can be used to improve customer experience, campaign performance, and business strategy.
+I've also explored cloud-based data tools, including Microsoft Azure, to understand how data is stored, processed, and analysed at scale, giving me insight into the technical systems that sit behind business processes.
+I'm especially interested in applying business analysis within commercial environments such as marketing and customer-facing teams, improving those processes and systems to support better decision-making.

 ## My Projects